Pain & Suffering Calculator

 Edith Pearce is a personal injury lawyer in Philadelphia.
 Call (215) 557-8686.

 Under the law, there is no formula to calculate the cost of pain and suffering damages.
 In fact, if a case goes to trial, an attorney is not allowed to request or suggest a certain dollar amount or money for pain and suffering to the jury.
 So how do insurance companies come up with a figure to try and settle a case?
-Is there a pain and suffering settlement calculator or formula that is used?
+Is there a pain and suffering calculator or formula that is used in settlements?
 Below I will show you how many insurance companies value cases using a formula for calculating price amounts for pain and suffering damages.

-Personal injury damages are the amount of money awarded to the victim injured in an automobile, slip and fall or other accident.
+Personal injury damages are the amount of money awarded to the victim injured in an automobile, slip and fall, or other accident.
 There are 2 types of damages available to be recovered in a personal injury case.
 They are special damages (e.g., out of pocket bills such as medical expenses, lost wages) and general damages (pain and suffering).

 Special damages are out-of-pocket expenses that you must be able to prove, by showing a specific expense or proof of lost wages you incurred due to the accident.
 The most obvious expenses would be income loss, medical expenses and any physical damage to an item, such as a car.
-In a car accident, an example for special damages would be the repair costs for the injured victim’s car.
+In a car accident, an example of special damages would be the repair costs for the injured victim’s car.
 If the car was totaled, it might simply be the “Blue Book” value of the car and offering proof by using sources such as Edmunds.com, Kelley Blue Book or NADAguides.com might be sufficient.

 For lost income, you may want to show your paystub, W-2, and also proof of overtime pay before the accident and medical proof that your doctor had restricted you from returning to work for a certain period of time.
 Medical expenses and bills, including prescriptions and drugs should be saved as part of these expenses.
 You should keep an expense log after your injury.